6 Important answers of why can I hear my Heartbeat in my Ear?

-If you are one of the many people who hear a ringing, clicking, whooshing, throbbing or thumping sound in any one or both ears, you might wonder why can I hear my Heartbeat in my ears, well the answer is it’s a condition and you should seek help.
+If you are one of the many people who hear a ringing, clicking, or throbbing sound in any one or both ears, you might wonder why can I hear my heartbeat in my ears, well the answer lies below.

 10 answers to Why can I hear my heartbeat in my ear